 Commuter Student Lounge

 Blanchard 333 is a lounge space specifically set aside for Commuter Students.
-With access to lockers, computers (with scanning and printing), a small kitchen with refrigerator, sink and microwave; we want you to feel forever at home.
+With access to lockers, computers (with printing), a TV, and small kitchen with refrigerator/freezer, sink and microwave; we want you to feel forever at home.
 While OneCard access to Residence Halls is restricted for non-residents from 2am-7am, the lounge is available whenever Blanchard is open!
 The space is managed in conjunction with the Office of Student Programs.
-For more information, contact Erin Mosher, Assistant Director of Student Programs and Advisor.
+For more information, contact Jaime DeCaro Birk, the Student Programs Office Manager and Commuter Lounge Manager.